zicopan/ModellingSystem/README.md

-# Simple Modelling System

-## OpenGl/GLUT and C++ simple modeler repo
+## OpenGL/GLUT and C++ Simple Modelling System

-This program uses ray picking to select objects and move them around on a plane.
+This program uses ray casting to select objects and move them around on a plane.
 Said objects can be customized with textures and different kinds of materials.
+Ray casting can be learned about here: http://antongerdelan.net/opengl/raycasting.html

 ![ScreenShot](modellerPic.png)